exercism/bash/concepts/pipelines/introduction.md

 anagrams+=("$candidate")
 ```

-But the operator kind of gets lost at the end of the line.
+However, the operator can be easy to miss at the end of the line.
 Using a _line continuation_ means you can put the operator first, which makes it more obvious that the list is being continued:

 ```bash